Skip to content

 if (errno == EAGAIN) {

-/* Counter is saturated: consumer is behind. */
+/* Counter is at its ceiling: consumer is behind. */

 /* Apply backpressure: slow down, log, or wake consumer another way. */